bz068/create-global-context/docs/reducer-context.md

 ## Updating the Store

-If you have a component which _DOESN'T_ use the store but does set to the store, then you should use the `useSet` hook returned by `createGlobalContext`, this is to avoid the re-render of the component.
+If you have a component which _DOESN'T_ use the store but does set to the store, then you should use the `useSet` or `useDispatch` hook returned by `createGlobalContext`, this is to avoid the re-renders of the component.

 :warning: It also works without `Reducers`.

 ```
-const { Provider, useStore, useSet } = createGlobalContext({ name: 'Context', id: 1, count: 1 }, reducer);
+const { ..., useSet, useDispatch } = createGlobalContext({ name: 'Context', id: 1, count: 1 }, reducer);
 ```

-The `useSet` hook returns a function which behaves similar to the setter function returned by `useStore`.
+The `useSet` and `useDispatch` both hooks return a function which behaves similar to the setter function returned by `useStore`.

+### useSet()

 ```
 const CountWithSet = () => {